 Statistics (such as HHS 540, PSYC 402, or SOC 402)

 Additional requirements (Details on satisfying these requirements are provided by the student's academic adviser and are outlined in the OT Department Policy and Procedure Manual.
-All students receive a copy of the manual in their first year and it is also available on the OT student organization site on Blackboard.)
+All students receive a copy of the manual in their first year, and it is also available on the OT student organization site online.)

 An experiential learning/occupation-based learning course for 3-4 credits (This is a course that requires cognitive learning that is translated into a motor skill.
 Many courses can meet this requirement);

-A health/social policy course (This is a course that address social and health policy, such as HMP 401 or SWS 525);
+A health/social policy course (This is a course that address social and health policy, such as HMP 401 or SW 525);

 Any university minor or a self-designed concentration area for a total of 20 credits;

-Minimum 4-hour OT shadow/observation experiences in three different practice settings (forms and introduction letter for these observations are available on the occupational therapy student organization on Blackboard.
+Minimum 4-hour OT shadow/observation experiences in three different practice settings (forms and introduction letter for these observations are available on the occupational therapy student organization online.

 Volunteer or work experience in a health and human service organization is recommended, although not required.

-Students in the B.S./M.S. curriculum with a GPA of 3.0 or higher begin the professional program in the senior year.
+Students in the B.S./M.S. curriculum with a GPA of 3.0 or higher transition into the professional program during their undergraduate education.
 They complete the following courses: